dylanede/cef-rs/README.md

 # cef-rs ( WORK IN PROGRESS )
-Bindings to the Chromium Embedded Framework for Rust
+High-level Rust bindings to the Chromium Embedded Framework.